You are here

 Phone: (712) 722-6278

-I recently took up cycling and get out on the road when my schedule and the weather permit.
+To keep in shape, I recently resumed playing hockey and get my bike on the road when my schedule and the weather permit.

 Some articles I have written for In All Things:

 - Models of the Interaction of Science and Religion

 - A Reformed Approach to the Interactions of Science and Religion

 - A Reformed Approach to the Interactions of Science and Religion (cont’d)

 - A Christian Look at the Biology of Gender Dysphoria